Risk-averse learning with delayed feedback: Simulation

-We choose the maximum delay as $\bar{d} = 200$ and let the delay obey a uniform distribution with the range of $[0,200]$.
-Set the sample number as $n_t = 8$ for all $t$.
-Shaded areas represent $\pm$ one standard deviation over $10$ runs.
-Fig.~\ref{fig:price} depicts parking prices and the corresponding occupancies generated by Algorithms~\ref{alg: one-point} and \ref{alg: two-point}.
-Fig.~\ref{fig:price} shows that the prices and occupancies generated by Algorithm~\ref{alg: two-point} better track the desired values compared to the Algorithm~\ref{alg: one-point}.
-Fig.~\ref{fig:CL_CVaR} depicts CVaR values and cumulated loss $\sum_{t=1}^T C_t(\hat{x}_t)$ and $\sum_{t=1}^T \big(C_t(\hat{x}_t^1)+C_t(\hat{x}_t^2)\big)/2$ generated by Algorithms~\ref{alg: one-point} and \ref{alg: two-point}, respectively.
-Fig.~\ref{fig:CL_CVaR} shows that Algorithm \ref{alg: two-point} achieves lower cumulated CVaR values than Algorithm \ref{alg: one-point}, i.e., the two-point risk-averse learning algorithm outperforms the one-point algorithm.
-Moreover, both Figs.~\ref{fig:price} and \ref{fig:CL_CVaR} reveal that Algorithm \ref{alg: two-point} yields results with a lower variance compared to Algorithm \ref{alg: one-point}.
+Additionally, we consider the scenario where the desired occupancy changes over time due to variations in demand or usage patterns.
+Assume that the desired occupancy rate is $r_d = 0.65$ when $t \in [0,200]$ and $r_d = 0.7$ when $t \in (200,500]$.
+Fig.~\ref{fig:price step} depicts parking prices and the corresponding occupancies generated by Algorithms~\ref{alg: one-point} and \ref{alg: two-point}, which demonstrates that the prices and occupancies generated by Algorithm~\ref{alg: two-point} track desired values faster compared to Algorithm~\ref{alg: one-point}.
+Fig.~\ref{fig:regret step} depicts CVaR values and the dynamic regret $\mathrm{DR}(T)$ of Algorithms~\ref{alg: one-point} and \ref{alg: two-point} when facing the changing desired occupancy, respectively.
+Fig.~\ref{fig:regret step} shows that the two-point risk-averse learning algorithm outperforms the one-point algorithm by achieving a lower regret.
+Moreover, Figs.~\ref{fig:price const}-\ref{fig:regret step} reveal that Algorithm \ref{alg: two-point} yields results with a lower variance compared to Algorithm \ref{alg: one-point}.
 This suggests that Algorithm \ref{alg: two-point} produces more consistent and stable outcomes than Algorithm \ref{alg: one-point}.

-Fig.~\ref{fig:delay_compare} depicts the resulting occupancies and the regret achieved by two-point risk-averse learning algorithm with maximum delay $\bar{d} = \{0,200,400\}$.
+Fig.~\ref{fig:delay_compare} depicts the resulting occupancies and the regret achieved by the two-point risk-averse learning algorithm under the maximum delay of $\bar{d} = \{0,20,50\}$.
 The sampling number is set as $n_t = 8$.
-Fig.~\ref{fig:delay_compare} shows that, as the delay increases, the variance of the resulting occupancy and the cumulated loss both increase.
-Fig.~\ref{fig:sample_compare} depicts the resulting occupancies and the regret achieved by Algorithm~\ref{alg: two-point} with sampling number $n_t = \{1,2,16\}$ for all $t$, while fixing the maximum delay as $\bar{d} = 200$.
-Fig.~\ref{fig:sample_compare} shows that, as the sampling number increases, the variance of the resulting occupancy and the cumulated loss both decrease.
+Fig.~\ref{fig:delay_compare} shows that, the occupancy under Algorithm~\ref{alg: two-point} converges to the desired value slower as the delay increases, and the variance of the resulting occupancy and the cumulated loss both increase.
+This effect is particularly pronounced when $\bar{d} = 50$.